-You’ll have a range of options when buying a gazebo—from small to large, classic to modern.
+You’ll have a range of options when buying gazebo kits—from small to large, classic to modern.
 So, first, you’ll need to settle on some important details.
 You’ll want to consider how and where you’ll be using it, the size you need, and whether you want a hard or soft top.

 How And Where You’ll Be Using It

-A gazebo can be a small haven in the garden, provide a bit of coverage over a hot tub, or create shade poolside.
+Gazebo kits can become a small haven in the garden, provide a bit of coverage over a hot tub, or create shade poolside.
 There are even tiny gazebos just for covering grills.
 By having an idea of what you’ll be using it for, you can narrow down your options.

 If you’re adding a gazebo with an event like a wedding in mind, make sure to consider the size and height of the structures, and that it can accommodate the couple as well as any officiants or bridal party members.

-Once you have an idea of what you’re going to use the gazebo for and where you’re going to put it, it’s time to think about size.
-Gazebos range from a small 8’ x 5’ to an extra-large 30’ x 30’.
+Once you have an idea of what you’re going to use the gazebo kit for and where you’re going to put it, it’s time to think about size.
+Gazebo kits range from a small 8’ x 5’ to an extra-large 30’ x 30’.
 You’ll want to be sure to provide yourself with plenty of room to not only house the gazebo but to assemble it as well.

 You must consider two different dimensions: the size from the base to the roof of the gazebo and the overall area when you’re standing inside the structure.